 4.3.4.90 epdcch-STTI-differentCells -r15

-This field Indicates whether the UE supports EPDCCH and sTTI on different serving cells.
+This field indicates whether the UE supports EPDCCH and sTTI on different serving cells.

 4.3.4.91 maxLayersSlotOrSubslotPUSCH-r15

 This field indicates the maxiumum number of layers for slot-PUSCH or subslot-PUSCH transmission.
 If the UE reports maximum number of layers for UL in sTTI for a band combination using the IE CA-MIMO-ParametersUL-r15, the reported maximum number of layers shall not exceed the value indicated by this field.